sean810/python-non-sqlalchemy-code-challenge-articles/README.md

 `Article`s, and `Article`s belong to both `Author` and `Magazine`.

 `Author` - `Magazine` is a many to many relationship.

-**Note**: You should draw your domain on paper or on a whiteboard _before you start coding_.
-Remember to identify a single source of truth for your data.

 ## Instructions